-We held that course for hours.
+He held that course for hours.

 Without warning we experienced a jolt.
 An ominous portent that left us both feeling uneasy.
 I took the tiller and sent Luke below to fetch my spyglass.
 A false dawn lit up the sky to the south.
 Ten seconds later, the sound hit us, a noise so loud it was painful.
 I couldn’t hear anything.

 We stood there, me and Luke, deaf and mute, transfixed by the orange glow.
 Mysterious flashes illuminated billowing purple clouds while the sea danced as if possessed.
-Meanwhile, the boat motored in a wide lazy circle while we slowly regained our senses.
+Meanwhile, the boat motored in a wide lazy circle while we slowly regained our wits.

 I gave Luke the tiller again and went below to calculate our position on the chart.
-When I returned to the helm, I ordered him to come about, and lay a heading toward the thing we’d been fleeing.
+When I returned to the helm, I ordered him to come about, and lay in a heading toward the thing we’d been fleeing.